Skip to main content

 • Maninder Singh RGD, Creative Director, Multidisciplinary Designer & Photographer at House of Singh, Toronto, ON

-Winning Project (Tie): CMYK Master: Bradbury Thompson Exhibition Pitchbook by Jasriel Bautista, George Brown College, Toronto, ON
+Winning Projects (Tie): CMYK Master: Bradbury Thompson Exhibition Pitchbook (Jasriel Bautista)

 CMYK Master is an exhibition proposal for the Gardiner Museum in Toronto to showcase the work Bradbury Thompson, a prominent graphic designer of the 20th century.
 The exhibit design blends with his work in terms of typography, imagery and colours.
 In addition to the visual application, the scope of the project includes a research booklet, a pitchbook and merchandise.